Mahbubyare114/Node-Js-Boilerplate-Express-Js/README.md

 - JOI
 - Winston - use for logging purposes
 - Cors - Cross Origin resource sharing
-- helmet - determine the header in express
+- Helmet - determine the header in express

+4. Database -> OracleDB
+- Connecting to oracleDB
+- Executing Some Queries
+- Retreiving Data from oracle
+- Closing the Connection